-Calico sprang out of the hot desert hills in 1881.
+Calico sprang out of the hot California desert in 1881.
 Eight years later, about the time Calico was a full-fledged boom town, a child was born in San Bernardino to a preacher from Tennessee.
 The boy’s name was Walter Marvin Knott.
-Years later, he would own the town where he was worked as a carpenter for his uncle.
+Years later, he would own the town where he worked as a carpenter for his uncle.

 It is not a coincidence that the tall red-shirted miner sign supplied by Walter Knott welcoming visitors to Calico bears the likeness of reclusive miner Seldom Seen Slim, of Ballarat in Death Valley.
 Every thing in Calico was carefully planned, right down to the last rusty nail.